tdonlan/BattleMicrogame/README.md

 		x-limit list to 15 items
 		x-sorting.

-		-items - seperate sublist for usable items
+		x-items - seperate sublist for usable items x-remove on use.
-		-remove on use.
-		-better random items / abilities
+		x-better random items / abilities
 	-Store screen.